 If no bindings are present, that’s fine, as long as you know in advance what/where/how you will have them put on.
 If they do have bindings, make sure they are on the list of indemnified bindings.
 If not, you will need to absorb all the risk of using the bindings, or have them replaced.
 As in the scenario above, the dude at the shop won’t touch them unless they are on the indemnified list.

 Can you ski on non-indemnified bindings?
 Well, let’s use an analogy.
 Can you still drive a 1967 Ford Galaxie on the highway at 70 mph?
-Sure, but you aren’t likely to hold the road anywhere near as well as the 2009 Ford Taurus, and you certainly won’t be as safe.
+Sure, but you aren’t likely to hold the road anywhere near as well as the 2017 Ford, and you certainly won’t be as safe.
 Both have four tires, an engine and a transmission — and both will get you there — but the Galaxie is really only suited for show at this point.
 Sometimes you might take it on the highway just for a hoot, people will stare at you, and you’ll remember the old days.
 With no airbag and old technology, you’re taking a huge risk.
 You probably do your own maintenance.
 Your non-indemnified bindings are the same way.